Doregon/tnpsh-wiki/diag-and-maintenance/hdd-upgrade.md

 This process is the cleanest and quickest method to upgrade your internal hard drive.
 Essentially, you will determine what files and folders you'd like to save, and copy only those to your new hard drive.

-1. Either plug in a USB storage device that can temporarily hold your files and open [Multiman's file manager (mmOS\)](../big-stinky-brew/file-managers/multiman/README.md), or [start an FTP session](../big-stinky-brew/pc-tools/ftp-client.md).
+1. Either plug in a USB storage device that can temporarily hold your files and open [multiMAN's file manager (mmOS\)](../big-stinky-brew/file-managers/multiman/README.md), or [start an FTP session](../big-stinky-brew/pc-tools/ftp-client.md).

 2. Copy over the desired files or folders you'd like to back up.
 Potential files you'd like to back up would be:
  * **/dev_hdd0/GAMES/** - Folder format PS3 games.